Learning Activities for Families While School is Out

 Parental Involvement Checklist for an effective parent-school partnership on Project Appleseed's web site is a great way to start improving your school's parent-school partnerships.
 Asking the right questions can help you evaluate how well your school is reaching out to parents.
 Which partnership practices are currently working well at each grade level?
 Which partnership practices should be improved or added in each grade?
 How do you want your school's family involvement practices to look three years from now?

 Host an open house at the school for parents and community members.
 Hold it in the evening or on the weekend so that more people can attend.
 At open house, ask every family to bring a member of the community to the picnic who did not have kids in the school.
 It provides parents with an opportunity to see the school first hand and feel more comfortable with the idea of getting involved.

 Breakfast or Coffee & Pastries event to announce a new PTA or to boost membership in your PTA.
 The PTA is a key organization to connect parents, especially new parents to your school with other parents and community members.

 Set up tables to welcome families and community members to your school.
 Make available membership forms to enroll new PTA members.

 Make special name tags for members that say, “Ask me about the PTA’” or “Join the PTA Today.”

 Provide “Welcome Bags” with school information, PTA brochures, and goodies gathered from local businesses or organizations.
 Include a bookmark with the dates of PTA meetings and special PTA sponsored school events.

-Have a chart with a list of volunteer opportunities so parents can sign up to help.
+Have a chart with a list of volunteer opportunities so parents can take the Pledge and sign up to help.
 Man the table with a volunteer to encourage sign-ups!